 This section is dedicated to the study of stochastic bisimulation for the minimal stochastic process algebra.
-In the pointwise approach, since the operational semantics requires various mathematical artifacts such as the multi-transition systems [18], [19] or the proved SOS [29], the problem of stochastic bisimulation is difficult to trace.
+In the pointwise approach, since the operational semantics requires various mathematical artifacts such as the multi-transition systems [19], [20] or the proved SOS [29], the problem of stochastic bisimulation is difficult to trace.
 Recently, an elegant solution was proposed in [22] for the case when there are no equational restrictions on the algebraic level.
-As argued before, for practical modeling purposes, our algebra is endowed with an equational theory of structural congruence that organizes the measurable space of processes and consequently, stochastic bisimulation requires a different treatment.
+As argued before, our algebra is endowed with an equational theory of structural congruence that organizes the measurable space of processes and consequently, stochastic bisimulation requires a different treatment.

-In what follows we introduce the stochastic bisimulation for the minimal process algebra as the stochastic bisimulation on the Markov kernel $(\mathbb{P}, \Pi, \theta)$.
+We introduce the stochastic bisimulation for the minimal process algebra as the stochastic bisimulation on the Markov kernel $(\mathbb{P}, \Pi, \theta)$ .
 We show that it behaves well both on coalgebraic and on algebraic levels: processes that have associated the same functions by our SOS are bisimilar and the bisimulation is a congruence that extends the structural congruence.